programmatom/OutOfPhase/README.md

 Building
 -------------
 The project can be built with Visual Studio 2015 Community Edition.
 In order to build, you must also be enlisted in **TextEditor** as a sibling of **OutOfPhase**, which provides text-related controls that the build is dependent on.
+The project targets .NET Framework 4.6.1.
+It is possible that it runs on earlier frameworks, but not supported.
+In any case, the performance advantage of SIMD (SSE/AVX) support is available only on .NET Framework 4.6.1.